 One of the biggest challenges for moms working part-time is finding appropriate daycare.
 In fact, this topic that gets a whole chapter to itself.
 Let’s face it, if you can’t make daycare work, you can’t take this journey.
 I remember doing the math on whether child care would leave me in the black.
 It’s a tough conversation but you’ll find many answers to this topic in the book.

 If you are on the fence about working part-time, Brykman’s book has your answers.
 It uncovers all the in’s and out’s you might not have considered.
 Brykman has even included stories of women who gave up working or went back to full-time jobs.
 Working around a family always require trade-offs and, sometimes, that trade can be more than you bargained for.

 Real Life Stories

-Finally, Chapter 10 shares four separate stories of moms working part time whose careers evolved over time.
-This chapter alone covers a total of 13 jobs/careers that these 4 woman had.
+Finally, Chapter 10 shares four separate stories of moms working part-time whose careers evolved over time.
+This chapter alone covers a total of 13 jobs/careers that these 4 women had.
 Each of them had to go through a lot of twists and turns before making it work.

 This is one of the best chapters in the book.
 It takes an honest look at how direction can change.
 New opportunities can crop up.
 Work satisfaction wanes.
 Compromises need to be made.
 Still, a satisfying outcome is possible.

 The book ends on a positive note, encouraging readers to “go for it!”
 Once you decide, you need to act.
 Working part-time isn’t for everyone and there’s always the danger that it can unintentionally become full-time work.
 (And yes, that’s covered in the book.)
 If you feel like this is an option for you, I highly recommend reading “The Best of Both Worlds” to learn everything you need to know to successfully jump into part-time work while doing the work of your life – raising your beloved kiddos!